Attorney Manolo Olaso (email: firstname.lastname@example.org)

 Mr. Olaso's focus is civil litigation and civil rights, particularly hard-fought and controversial sexual harassment cases and police misconduct cases.

-Mr. Olaso practices primarily in the federal court system, but has extensive civil litigation experience in California Superior Court.
-He is admitted to practice in the following United States District Courts in California: Eastern District, Northern District, and Central District.
+Mr. Olaso is admitted to practice in the following United States District Courts in California: Eastern District, Northern District, and Central District.
 He is a member of the State Bar of California.
+He is licensed to practice in all California Superior Courts.

 In addition to civil litigation, Mr. Olaso also represents clients in licensing hearings, including driver's license suspension hearings.
 He is also responsible for the office's appellate practice.
 He has argued and/or prevailed in front of California's Third District Court of Appeal in Sacramento and the United States Ninth Circuit Court of Appeal in San Francisco.